acepor/acepor.github.io/_posts/2018-05-02-Digest-Aaron_Swartz.md

 tags: [Digest, Paul_Graham]
 ---

+## Confront Reality

+Aaron argues that picking a really hard goal regardless of the reality is useless as picking a really easy goal.

+> But being great isn’t as easy as just picking a hard goal — in fact, picking a really hard goal avoids reality almost as much as picking a really easy one.

+However, setting a number of small goals is a better choice.

+> The trick is to set yourself lots of small challenges along the way.
+> Instead of pushing all your tests for success way off to the indefinite future, see if you can pass a very small one right now.

+The most important thing is to execute right away.

+> Go out and test yourself today: pick a task just hard enough that you might fail, and try to succeed at it.

 ## Believe You Can Change

 Aaron explained two types of mindsets in this post: growth mindset and fixed mindset.
 People with growth mindset love challenges, and can adapt to them.